jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     E1077: Missing argument type for x

-   - you've specified the return type of the function if it returns sth
+   - you've specified the return type of the function if it returns something

 ```vim
 vim9script